henricj/phonesm/docs/Home.md

 There are sample application for all but Silverlight that use the Player Framework ([http://playerframework.codeplex.com/](http://playerframework.codeplex.com/)).
 Both WP7 and WP8 have background audio player sample applications.
 All of the platforms have sample code that initializes and plays media in a MediaElement.

+Visual Studio 2015 is required.

-Visual Studio 2012 Professional or better (Express does not support Portable Class Libraries) and the Windows Phone 8 SDK is required.
-Visual Studio 2013 Community or better is required for Windows 8.1 and Windows Phone 8.1.
+For the legacy branch, Visual Studio 2012 Professional or better (Express does not support Portable Class Libraries) and the Windows Phone 8 SDK is required.

 See the [Documentation](Documentation) for more information.

 ## Limitations